 Bipolar Disorder is an illness that causes significant changes in mood, activity levels, and the ability to carry on daily activities.

-Bipolar life insurance underwriting is a common mental health life insurance we work with.
+Life insurance underwriting for bipolar is a common mental health concern we work with.

 As life insurance companies insurance underwriters gain a better understanding of bipolar disorder,

-underwriters have become more aggressive with life insurance underwriting offers than in the past.
+underwriters have become more aggressive with underwriting offers than in the past.

 Bipolar Disorder is characterized by extreme changes in mood from bipolar disorder mania to bipolar disorder depression.

 In between these mood swings or poles the individual may experience normal moods.

 Bipolar Disorder symptoms may vary from mild to severe.

 We know how to work with life insurance underwriters,

 We know which impaired risk life insurance companies to go to and which life insurance companies to avoid.